holepunchto/pear-docs/hp-docs/README.md

 ## Applications built using Holepunch

-* [keet.io.md](apps/keet.io.md "mention")**:** A peer-to-peer chat and video-conferencing application with end-to-end encryption.
+* [keet.io.md](apps/keet.io.md)**:** A peer-to-peer chat and video-conferencing application with end-to-end encryption.

 ## What's new?

-Holepunch is continuously introucing new enhancements and following are the few highlights.
+Holepunch is continuously introducing new enhancements and the following are a few highlights.

 ### Better Building Blocks